SineStriker/qsynthesis-revenge/README.md

 + [yaml-cpp](https://github.com/jbeder/yaml-cpp)
     + MIT License

-See [Plugins Brief](./docs/plugins-brief.md) for dependencies for each plugin.
+See [Related Tools](./docs/related-tools.md) for dependencies for each plugin.

 ## Contributors